How much down payment do I need for my car loan?

 How much down payment?

 A good rule of thumb is 20% for a down payment.
 You can take advantage of manufacturers’ rebates, which can be used as a down payment.
-If you can’t do 20 percent, do the best you can.
+If you can’t do 20 percent, do 10% or the best you can.

 In some cases, especially if you have poor credit, the bank or finance company will dictate how much down payment you must make to get a car loan from them.
 It’s usually not negotiable.
 If it’s more than you can pay, try other banks, credit unions, or loan companies.